kamilturek/ddx/README.md

 # ddx - DynamoDB Key Schema Viewer

-ddx is a CLI tool designed to help you quickly and conveniently view the key schemas of your DynamoDB tables and their indexes.
-With ddx, you can get a summary of the partition keys and sort keys for your DynamoDB tables, with support for various output formats.
+`ddx` is a CLI tool designed to help you quickly and conveniently view the key schemas of your DynamoDB tables and their indexes.
+With `ddx`, you can get a summary of the partition keys and sort keys for your DynamoDB tables, with support for various output formats.